-Loans and advances are held within a business model where the objective is to hold the assets in order to collect contractual cash flows that are 'solely payments of principal and interest' on the principal amount outstanding.
+Loans and advances are held within a business model where the objective is to hold the assets in order to collect contractual cash flows that are 'solely payments of principal and interest' on the principal amount outstanding and are categorised as financial assets at amortised cost.
 Loans and advances are initially recognised at fair value plus transaction costs directly attributable to the origination of the loan or advance, which are primarily brokerage and origination fees.
 These costs are amortised over the estimated life of the loan.
 Subsequently, loans and advances are measured at amortised cost using the effective interest rate method, net of any provision for credit impairment.